MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/persistent-chat.md

 ---
-title: "Configure persistent chat | MicrosoftDocs"
+title: Configure persistent chat
-description: "Use this article to understand how persistent chat works and how you can configure it in Omnichannel for Customer Service." ms.date: 02/29/2024 ms.topic: article
+description: Use this article to understand how persistent chat works and how you can configure it in Omnichannel for Customer Service. ms.date: 06/14/2024 ms.topic: how-to
 author: neeranelli
 ms.author: nenellim
+ms.reviewer: nenellim
+ms.custom: bap-template
-ms.collection: get-started
+ms.collection:
 ---

 # Configure persistent chat